Employer of Record

 Overtime Pay

-In Mexico, employees earn overtime pay at a rate of 100% above their regular hourly wage for the first nine hours of overtime each week.
-For any overtime hours worked beyond that nine-hour threshold, the rate increases to 200% of their standard hourly wage.
+In Mexico, employees earn overtime pay at a rate of 100% above their regular hourly wage for up to nine hours of overtime per week.
+For any overtime hours worked beyond that threshold, the rate increases to 200% above the standard hourly wage.

 Mercans’ payroll capabilities